mumble-voip/mumble-iphoneos/README.markdown

 Building it
 ===========

-To build this you need the iPhoneOS 3.0 SDK from Apple and an Intel Mac running Mac OS X 10.5 or later.
+To build this you need the iOS 4.0 SDK from Apple and an Intel Mac (or equivalent :)) running Mac OS X 10.6 (or later).

 Before starting your build, you will need to check out the re- quired submodules:

         $ git submodule init
         $ git submodule update

 Once finished, make do the same in the MumbleKit submodule:

         $ cd MumbleKit
         $ git submodule init
         $ git submodule update

 This will fetch known "working" snapshot of the required submodules for MumbleKit.
-(CELT, Speex and Protocol Buffers for Objective C)
+(CELT, Speex, Protocol Buffers for Objective C and OpenSSL)

 Once this is done, you should be able to open up the Xcode project file for Mumble (Mumble.xcodeproj) in the root of